 Users that need access to HoriZZon need to be registered in HoriZZon.
 What users can and cannot do and see in HoriZZon depends on the roles assigned to them and on any groups they are in.
 Groups can be defined to assign permissions to groups of users.
 To populate HoriZZon with users, they can be added manually, or using an external identity provider like Azure AD or SAML.
 For detailed information about the available user roles and the associated permissions in HoriZZon, see User roles and permissions.

 Shared model packages and projects that are created in Enterprise Studio are stored on HoriZZon.
 They can be managed in HoriZZon: users can be invited to packages and projects to collaborate on them, invitations can be revoked, access to packages and projects can be managed, and packages and projects can be removed from HoriZZon if needed.

 In the BiZZdesign on-premise solution, HoriZZon has a number of configuration settings, like e-mail settings, setting a limitation on inviting users, changing the database configuration, and viewing the HoriZZon audit log.
-The HoriZZon settings also host the configuration of several identity providers like Active Directory and Azure AD.
+The HoriZZon settings also host the configuration of several identity providers.
 The settings are only accessible to users with the System Administrator role and in an on-premise solution.